MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ---

+> [!TIP]
-> [!NOTE]
+>
-> To parameterize the connection string, use unquoted values since they are interpreted as a Python expression.
+> * To parameterize the connection string, use unquoted values since they are interpreted as a Python expression.
+> * To simplify the process of getting credentials, see [Advanced authentication options](#advanced-authentication-options).

-### Example
+### Example of authentication

 The following command uses the Azure AD code method to authenticate to the `Samples` database hosted on the `help` cluster.
 For non-Microsoft Azure AD users, replace the tenant name `Microsoft.com` with your Azure AD Tenant.